wagaweb/wbf/readme.md

     [Learn more](https://github.com/wagaweb/wbf/tree/master/src/modules/behaviors)

 - **Commands**

-WordPress Cli extension with many adhoc commands for Waboot \ WBF environment (about to be released!)
+WP Cli extension with many adhoc commands for Waboot \ WBF environment (about to be released!)

 - **License Manager**
 A simple frontend to License_Manager component.
 It will make available a dashboard page with all registered licenses.